NikKowPHP/social-brain/chapters/chapter-10.md

 >     *   *"What I'm hearing is that you see this as the only possible outcome.
 Is that correct?"* This isn't about feeling with them; it's about confirming their position so you can respond logically.
 ---

+The conversation with Mark was a success.
+He heard the feedback and, to Maria's surprise, agreed to work on his approach.
+But just as internal harmony was achieved, a new threat emerged.
+The Phoenix Project required them to collaborate with an external vendor whose team culture was brutally aggressive.
+The rules of engagement had just changed completely.

+---
+> ### **The 1% Upgrade**
+>
+> Before your next difficult conversation, take two minutes to script only your opening two sentences.
+Use the "SCARF-Aware Opening" as a template.
+Your goal is not to plan the whole conversation, but to ensure you start by creating safety, not threat.

+---
 ### **Logbook Entry**

 Think of one potentially difficult conversation you need to have in the next week or two. **Do not have the conversation.** Your only mission is to run a pre-mortem SCARF diagnosis and script your opening.